-This is a federal law that protects consumers from deceptive, unfair, and abusive debt collection practices.
-This law only applies to third-party debt collectors.
+This federal law is enforced by the Federal Trade Commission (FTC), which protects consumers from deceptive, unfair, and abusive debt collection practices.
+This law only applies to a third-party debt collector, not the original creditor.

 Once you contact us: